A colourful Hike through the Nesjalaugar and Köldulaugar Geothermal Areas in SW-Iceland

 Nesjavellir geothermal plant

-Nesjavellir geothermal plant, which is the second-largest power plant in Iceland, delivers some 1,800 litres of 85°C hot water per second and produces 120 MW of electrical power.
+Nesjavellir geothermal plant, the second-largest power plant in Iceland, delivers about 1,800 litres of 85°C hot water per second and produces 120 MW of electrical power.
 It is owned by ON Power.

-The largest geothermal plant in Iceland is situated not far from here (some 11 km), Hellisheiðarvirkjun geothermal plant, which also belongs to the Hengill volcano area.
+The largest geothermal plant in Iceland is situated not far from here (some 11 km), Hellisheiðarvirkjun geothermal plant, which also belongs to the Hengill volcanic area.

 A huge rift at Nesjavellir